iamprmgvyt/All-In-One/README.md

 # All In One 🌏

-A multipurpose Discord bot with slash commands, ticket system, domain checker, and more.
+A multipurpose Discord bot with slash commands, ticket system, and more.
 Built with **Node.js** and **discord.js v14**.

 ---